jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Of course I don't know this, but I only mean to illustrate a point that the many different personalities, body types, mental abilities, and other characteristics in humans today has genetic roots in people sitting by a fire thousands of years ago.
 We carry all these with us today, and these quirks find a good home in civilization.
 For myself, not being able to talk too much, undoubtedly changed personal development.
 It made it easier to empathize with others while also making me indignant against social rules about what is polite or acceptable to say because these add another layer of complexity when I was often happy to say anything at all.

-As noted geneticst Theodosius Dobzhansky said, "The pervasiveness of genetic variation provides the biological foundation of human individuality."
+As noted geneticist Theodosius Dobzhansky said, "The pervasiveness of genetic variation provides the biological foundation of human individuality."
 The point for us being, the technological ecosystem had many open spots, and often our wonderfully unique personalities fit into these niches.

 Edward Gibbon had a severe medical problem, forcing him to sit for years of his life.
-In the wild he'd be disadvantaged if not left for dead, in civilization he wrote likely the best history book of all time, _The Decline and Fall of the Roman Empire_.
+In the wild he'd be disadvantaged if not left for dead, in civilization he wrote one of the best history books of all time, _The Decline and Fall of the Roman Empire_.

 History has endless examples of such people.
 Let's take Isaac Newton and Steve Jobs.
 On the biological scoreboard these men were failures or oddities—Newton likely died a virgin, Jobs washed his feet in toilets.
 On the technological one they scored higher than almost anyone who ever lived.
 The biological and technological scoreboards don't measure the same thing, and civilization is where that gap becomes an asset instead of a death sentence.